lawrencewoodman/techtinkering.com/content/articles/2020-12-07-code-and-data-in-display-memory-on-the-vic-20.md

 ## Storing Data in the Colour Map

 We can also store data in the _colour map_, but be aware that the colour map is stored in a 4-bit by 1Kb RAM chip.
 Therefore, we can only store 4-bit values in each location.
 If we read from the colour map we will find the upper 4 bites are unstable and therefore we have to AND the value with 15.
-This makes it unsuitable for putting code in but it can be useful for storing data in.
+This makes it unsuitable for putting code in but it can be useful for storing data.

 There are two locations for the _colour map_, each is 512 4-bit nibbles long.
 On an unexpanded Vic or one with a 3Kb RAM expansion the one at $9600 is selected.
 On systems with an 8Kb RAM expansion or more the colour map at $9400 is selected.
 This means that we have 512 4-bit nibbles which we are free to use in addition to any 4-bit nibbles we use from the selected colour map.